-In the pursuit of county highpointing Rib Mountain is widely considered the hardest county (Marathon) highpoint in Wisconsin.
-While the scramble to the top of quartzite outcrop is probably only class 3 it certainly beats the socks off of walking through a muddy corn field.
+In the pursuit of county highpointing, Rib Mountain is widely considered the hardest county (Marathon) highpoint in Wisconsin.
+While the scramble to the top of the quartzite outcrop is probably only class 3, it certainly beats the socks off of walking through a muddy corn field.

 Since Rib Mountain State Park was established in 1934, the park has grown to nearly 1,600 acres.
 On the north side of the mountain is the Granite Peak Ski Area, one of the best ski runs in the midwest.
 The state park has developed shelters, an observation tower and decks, picnic areas and an amphitheater for the benefit of visitors.